Brewsk11/ac-drift-mode/README.md

 Setting up car scoring points is manual and must be done for each car.

-See the video for a general idea how to set the scoring points.
+See the video for a general idea how to setup the car configuration.

 https://github.com/Brewsk11/ac-drift-mode/assets/26325340/2df856a9-367a-496c-b367-6dea2b6fe313